puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 Condensed Forms
 -----

 There are two ways to compress multiple resource declarations.
-You can also use [resource defaults][resdefaults] to reduce duplicate typing.
+You can also use [resource default statements][resdefaults] to reduce duplicate typing.

 ### Array of Titles